PeridexisErrant/DF-Walkthrough/chapters/chap02-workshops-digging.rst

 * Scroll down to :guilabel:`Make wooden Barrel`, or just hit :kbd:`v`.
 * Fill the queue with barrels.

-That should see your dwarfs produce enough booze to keep them going for a while.
-Repeat that process a few times or put :guilabel:`Brew Drink` and :guilabel:`Make Barrels` on repeat for five minutes.
-End result, happy drunk dwarfs!
+To keep booze production at an acceptable rate, there's a couple of options.
+One is to keep checking manually, but you only have to be late once to cause a tantrum!
+The second is to set up repeating jobs (:kbd:`q`, select job, :kbd:`r`), but then it's easy for production of drinks and barrels to get out of sync and waste valuable materials.

+The third option is a plugin called ``workflow``, which lets you set a target amount and will suspend and unsuspend production jobs to keep you at that level.  :kbd:`q`, select job, :kbd:`Alt`-:kbd:`w`, :kbd:`A` to :guilabel:`Add limit`, :kbd:`R` adjust the range.
+This might seem complicated, but setting 50-100 drinks and 10-20 barrels will keep things flowing smoothly until your population is a lot larger.

+End result, happy dwarfs!
 An important thing to note at this point is that brewing alcohol uses plants, but doesn’t destroy the seeds.
 Cooking does destroy the seeds of any plant cooked, which can seriously compromise your ability to grow more food!
 So for now, lets just stick to making some extra booze.
-We should be ok for food for a while yet with our farm running.
+We should be ok for food for a while yet with our farm running, since dwarves love raw mushrooms.

 Time to head back down stairs to see how our miners are going.
 Let them dig at least one room out before continuing with the next step.